G7 Summit Edition – June 8 & 9 – Le Manoir Richelieu in La Malbaie, Quebec, Canada

 - Building a More Peaceful and Secure World.

-Keep your eye on this space and subscribe to our social media channels to learn more and get engaged as we approach the official start of Canada’s G7 Presidency.
+Keep your eye on this space and subscribe to our social media channels to learn more and get engaged as we approach the start of this year´s G7 Summit.

 For further information, please contact: